Ella May Wiggins

-Ella May Wiggins (ca. March 1900 - September 14, 1929) was a union organizer and balladeer who was killed during the Loray Mill Strike in Gastonia, North Carolina.
+Ella May Wiggins (22 September 1900 - September 14, 1929) was a union organizer and balladeer who was killed during the Loray Mill Strike in Gastonia, North Carolina.

 According to Like a Family, a 1987 account of "the making of a Southern cotton mill world," the Gastonia protest collapsed in the aftermath of Wiggins's death.
 Her union, the National Textile Workers Union, ultimately was "too weak to challenge the economic and political power of the cotton manufacturers and to organize the labor force."

 Union organizing

 A native of Sevierville, Tennessee, Wiggins by 1926 settled in Gaston County, NC, living in an African-American neighborhood outside Bessemer City known as Stumptown.
 Her neighbors would look after her children as she worked as a spinner at American Mill No. 2.
 According to an article published online by the North Carolina Museum of History, "she worked twelve-hour days, six days a week, earning about nine dollars a week."

 She became a bookkeeper for the union, which was Communist run, and traveled to Washington, D.C., to testify about labor practices in the South.
 She also told her story: “I’m the mother of nine.
 Four died with the whooping cough, all at once.
 I was working nights, I asked the super to put me on days, so’s I could tend ‘em when they had their bad spells.
 But he wouldn’t.
 I don’t know why. ...
 So I had to quit, and then there wasn’t no money for medicine, and they just died.”

 She also sang her ballads, including her best-known song, “A Mill Mother’s Lament,” which has been recorded by Pete Seeger, among others.

 Wiggins believed in organizing African-Americans along with whites, and in a close vote, her local NTWU branch voted to admit African-Americans to the union.